tomaszkingukrol/async-data-flow/README.md

         dataflow_definition = (source, destination)
         dataflow = DataFlow(dataflow_definition)

+        tasks = list()
         for endpoint in (endpoint1, endpoint2, endpoint3):
-            asyncio.create_task(dataflow(endpoint=endpoint))
+            tasks.append(asyncio.create_task(dataflow(endpoint=endpoint)))

+        asyncio.gather(*tasks)

     asyncio.run(main())

-Initial parameters are passed to first function in data flow.
 In this example three concurent package are running.
-This can be usefull for getting data from multiple sources and store them in one db.
+This can be usefull for getting data from multiple sources and store them e.g: in one db.

+### passing args

+Initial arguments are passed to first function in data flow.
+All functions (async and sync) must use only POSITIONAL_OR_KEYWORD arguments.
+Returned values from functions must be a dictionary with keys coresponding to arguments of next function.
+In concurrent processing (describing later) returned dictionaries are joined to one so each function must return dictionaries with others keys.
+Next function getting values from dictionary by merging keyword arguments with returned by previous function/functions dictionary.

 ### args_mapper

-In data flow returned paarmeters from first element must be passed to next.
-This is given by unpacking dictionary to kwargs.
-So functions used in data flow should return dictionary with keys coresponding to argument of next functions.
-If we have function and want to implement this we can use args.mapper:
+We can use in Data Flow functions returned other values that dictionary.
+We can transform passed argumets and returned values using args_mapper:

     from asyncdataflow import args_mapper